-- Charles Vance Claybourn was born on 10 November 1921 in Chatham, Illinois.
+Charles Vance Claybourn was born on 10 November 1921 in Chatham, Illinois.
 He served in the U.S. Navy during World War II and was an electrician's mate, 3rd class.
+He ultimately achieved the rank of Chief Warrant Officer Four.
 He was taken prisoner on Corregidor Island in the Philippines during World War II in 1942.
 He was held at Davao Penal Colony #502.
-Those who survived endured torture, beatings, forced labor, illness and near starvation.
+Those who survived endured torture, beatings, forced labor, illness, and near starvation.
 Charles, along with 750 others from the Davao camp, were marched shoeless onto a ship called the Shinyo Maru and placed in its holds.
 The Allies intercepted a message about the ship and, thinking it was carrying enemy soldiers, fired torpedoes on it.

 The Saturday Evening Post carried a short squib about him written by Lt.
 Gail M. Raphael.
 After the survivors reached Brisbane, Australia, they discovered they had two years back pay coming to them and felt a lively urge to throw a party.
-Thirty five Americans, joined by several Yanks and Aussies convalescing in the area, decided to spend their unexpected wealth on a real celebration.
+Thirty five Americans, joined by several Aussies convalescing in the area, decided to spend their unexpected wealth on a real celebration.
 The story goes on:

-"But their plan hit an early snag. - - No place could be found in which to stage it.
+"But their plan hit an early snag.
+No place could be found in which to stage it.
 Party-wise hotel managers shook their heads sadly.
 No space available for such a gathering, they said, no space at all.
 The war, you know.

 "And then one night shortly before their departure, they got a break.
 They met a stranger who didn't merely manage a hotel, he owned one.
-Furhtermore, he was anxious to sell it.
+Furthermore, he was anxious to sell it.
 The price was 900 pounds, or about $3600.
 Divided among more than 40 boys, less than $90 each.

 "So they bought the hotel, and the party lasted for three nights and two days.
 On the morning of the third day, the boys emerged, tired and triumphant, but a little puzzled as to what to do with their hotel now.